-A situation that some families find themselves in is one where your child requires around the clock care by your ex-spouse, making it impossible for her to go out into the workforce and earn a living to support herself and your child.
-Or, if your ex-spouse can go work and earn an income, childcare for your special needs child may be significantly more than childcare for a non-special needs child.
-Either way, there may be an increased burden on you to pay greater levels of child support as a result.
+Some families find themselves in a situation where your child requires around-the-clock care from your ex-spouse, making it impossible for her to go out into the workforce and earn a living to support herself and your child.
+Or, if your ex-spouse can work and earn an income, childcare for your particular needs child may be significantly more than childcare for a non-special needs child.
+Either way, there may be an increased burden on you to pay greater child support levels as a result.

-In many cases, your child may have educational or medical expenses that are not covered by health insurance.
+In many cases, your child may have educational or medical expenses not covered by health insurance.
 In situations involving educational needs, those expenses will certainly not be covered by insurance.
 Here, you could be ordered by the judge to pay a portion of those expenses disproportionately.
 This means that you would shoulder a heavier burden to pay towards this care than your ex-spouse would.
-This could be done via an increased child support obligation or by paying money directly to the care provider.
+This could be done via an increased child support obligation or by spending money directly on the care provider.

 Asking a judge to order a higher than guidelines level of support in your family law case

 Your circumstances may merit an increased amount of child support.
-However, you will still have to argue that point to a judge if your opposing party is not willing to agree to pay you an amount of support that will allow you and your child to have the necessities of life and for your child to receive the care that he or she needs.
+However, you will still have to argue that point to a judge if your opposing party is not willing to agree to pay you an amount of support that will allow you and your child to have the necessities of life and for your child to receive the care that they need.

 The beginning point for any line of argument like this needs to be your budget.
-You and your attorney should begin to compile as detailed a budget as possible which shows the costs associated with things like utility bills, groceries, and daycare.
-Also, out of pocket medical costs, therapy visits and things of this nature need to be detailed as well within the budget.
-If there will be changes in the future after the family law case ends those costs need to be detailed within the budget.
+You and your attorney should begin to compile as detailed a budget as possible that shows the costs associated with things like utility bills, groceries, and daycare.
+Also, out-of-pocket medical expenses, therapy visits, and things of this nature need to be detailed within the budget.
+If there will be changes in the future after the family law case ends, those costs need to be described within the budget.

 You can use this budget as a means to negotiate with your opposing party in mediation.
-He or she will likely have been doing similar work to compile a budget of their own and you two can compare and contrast those budgets to see if you can get to a workable number for child support purposes.
+They will likely have been doing similar work to compile a budget of their own, and you two can compare and contrast those budgets to see if you can get to a workable number for child support purposes.
 If no settlement can be reached on child support, then you can utilize your budget in a trial as well.

-What many folks do in mediation when a special needs child is involved, is to anticipate the future needs of the child as far as likely changes in the needs of your child.
-For example, if your child's condition is improving and is expected to no longer need a certain level of a case in the coming years, your order can reflect these changes by reducing the level of child support over time.
+Many folks do in mediation when a special needs child is involved in anticipating the child's future needs as far as likely changes in your child's needs.
+For example, if your child's condition is improving and is expected to need no longer a certain level of a case in the coming years, your order can reflect these changes by reducing the level of child support over time.
 This may encourage your opposing party to more strongly consider settling the issue of child support rather than proceeding to a trial.

 How involved in your child's life is the other parent?

-It sometimes happens that you are the only parent who is playing an active role in your special needs child’s life.
-Some parents simply are not able to take the day to day difficulties associated with raising a special needs child.
+It sometimes happens that you are the only parent playing an active role in your special needs child's life.
+Some parents cannot take the day-to-day difficulties associated with raising a special needs child.
 As a result, their influence over their child on a daily or even weekly basis is minimal.
-Another factor to be aware of is that if your child requires specialized care in your home, he or she may not be able to travel to the other parent’s home.
-As a result, visitation for that parent is limited to him or her coming over to your home.
+Another factor to be aware of is that if your child requires specialized care in your home, they may not be able to travel to the other parent's home.
+As a result, visitation for that parent is limited to them coming over to your home.

-These considerations are important because if your child is spending the vast majority of their time with you in your home, then the amount of child support that your opposing party needs to be pay is likely going to be higher than a guidelines level of support.
+These considerations are important because if your child is spending the vast majority of their time with you in your home, then the amount of child support that your opposing party needs to be paid is likely to be higher than a guidelines level of support.
 Keep in mind that the guidelines level of support prescribed by the Texas Family Code assumes that the parent who pays child support will have your child around 45% of the time.
-If this is not the case for your family then you need to be able to make it known to the judge and to your opposing party that an increase in the child support obligation is necessary.
+If this is not the case for your family, you need to make it known to the judge and to your opposing party that an increase in the child support obligation is necessary.

-We have already touched on the other issue that is relevant in considering how much child support ought to be paid to you.
-If your caring for your special needs child necessitates your removing yourself from the workforce then this is an obvious economic factor that needs to be considered within your case.
+We have already touched on the other relevant issue in considering how much child support ought to be paid to you.
+If caring for your unique needs child necessitates removing yourself from the workforce, this is an obvious economic factor that needs to be considered within your case.
 The burden is squarely on your shoulders as the caretaking parent, while your opposing party has much more freedom to earn a living and develop their professional career.
 Your costs daily of raising your special needs child are dramatically higher than what the other parent bears daily.

 What about support for special needs adults?